cpfaff/vim-my-setup/README.md

 This is my personal Vim setup.
 It can be installed manual or with an installer bash script.
 Both methods are described in detail below.
-The setup uses the Vundle package manager to handle the plugins listetd below.
+The setup uses the [Vundle][https://github.com/gmarik/vundle] package manager to handle the plugins.

 ## Script install